Design by Johan Kauppi for Glimakra of Sweden

 ”The thing with good acoustics is that; when it is well taken care of nobody will notice.
 They will just feel comfortable and enjoy their conversations or work flow.
 It is when the noise is not taken care of, that will drive people crazy" - Johan Kauppi

-The importance of creating functional and pleasant sound climates is something being addresses in the exhibition The Senses: Design Beyond Vision at the Cooper Hewitt Design Museum in New York.
-The exhibition focuses on how design activates our senses and how design can improve and change the conditions in people’s everyday life.
+The importance of creating functional and pleasant sound climates is something being addressed in the exhibition The Senses: Design Beyond Vision at the Cooper Hewitt Design Museum in New York.
+The exhibition focused on how design activates our senses and how design can improve and change the conditions in people’s everyday life.

-In the exhibition there is a wide range of expressions represented, often loud in appearance, communicating colorful and expressive.
-But there is one exception.
+In the exhibition there is a wide range of expressions represented.
 Wakufuru was chosen by the curators to represent another take on the subject labeled ”quiet both visually and acoustically”.
 The Wakufuru seating islands are honorable placed as centerpieces in the section where large projectors are showing entertaining and educational animations and sounds on the theme reverb and room acoustics.
-The exhibition runs until October 28th 2018.
+The exhibition was shown from April to October 2018.